derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Object

 `Object`s in JavaScript are what enable coders a massive amount of creative freedom.
-Because we can create custom identifiers and assign them primitive or other complex values, we can represent virtually anything.
+Since we can create custom identifiers and assign them primitive or other complex values, we can represent virtually anything.
 We can model real-world concepts just as easily as fantasy concepts.
 We can mix and match to our desire.
 We can use existing specific objects like `Date`, `Error`, and `Math` or create our own like `Color`, `Pen`, and `Artboard`.
 This range of freedom is what enables the wide variety of interactive games, tools, and software we love, to exist.

 Do you remember the first two of four ideas I wanted to instill way back in the *Bits and Bytes* section of the *Breaking Barriers* chapter?
 Here is a refresher: